Locarno Fest Features PH as Spotlight Country in Open Doors Program

 For more information on Locarno Film Festival 2021 and the participating films and projects, visit their official website at www.locarnofestival.ch.

-See the list of films, projects, and filmmakers below.
+See the list of projects and films below.

 Concorso Cineasti del Presente (Filmmakers of the Present Competition)